Decorating

 These are genuine concerns and not just from rug collectors, but also from travelers, interior designers, and boutique retailers.
 So, let’s unpack the reasons behind these questions and, most importantly, walk you through how to buy and ship a Persian handmade rug legally and hassle-free.
 It’s much easier than you probably think!

-The finest handmade carpets globally come from countries like Turkey, Iran, Afghanistan, and Pakistan.
+The finest handmade carpets in the world come from countries such as Turkey, Iran, Afghanistan, and Pakistan.
 Yet, Iran stands out for producing the best handmade rugs for two key reasons: its rich historical legacy and unmatched craftsmanship.
-Persian carpets, with their centuries-old heritage and reputation as some of the finest antique rugs, are synonymous with quality and artistry.
+Persian carpets, with their centuries-old heritage and reputation as some of the finest antique rugs, are renowned for their exceptional quality and artistry.
 They are celebrated for their exceptional finesse, superior quality, and impressive range that spans from everyday designs to luxurious masterpieces, consistently satisfying buyers across markets.
-So, Why Are Persian Handwoven Rugs Considered Illegal?
-What are the Facts and Solutions
+So,

 But Are Persian Rugs Legal?